zanppa/tmlink/server/README.md

 ## Running
 First you need to configure the ethernet gadget: `sudo sh create_gadget.sh´.

-If you want to use the RTP server for audio playback, you need to create the ALSA loopback device:
+If you want to use the RTP server for audio playback, you need to create the ALSA loopback device, which should create a virtual sound card #1:
 `sudo sh create_snd_loopback.sh`.
+Any local applications can play music to `hw:1,0,0` and record from `hw:1,0,1`.
+The first one will be sent to client and any audio the client plays will be available in the latter.

 Then, you can just launch the servers: `sh launch_servers.sh`.
 The ApplicationServer goes to background and the UPnP server stays on foreground.